USS Detroit (CL-8)

 USS Detroit (CL-8) was an Omaha-class light cruiser, originally classified as a scout cruiser, of the United States Navy.
 She was the fourth Navy ship named for the city of Detroit, Michigan.
 She spent her first eight years as part of the Scouting Fleet either in the Atlantic or Mediterranean.
 Her first duty was to assist in the USAAS's first aerial circumnavigation of the world in 1924 and transported the United States Secretary of State Frank B. Kellogg, in 1927, from Ireland to France for the negotiations that led to the signing of the Kellogg-Briand Pact.
 In 1931 she joined the Battle Force, where her home port was San Diego until moving to Pearl Harbor in 1941.
 Detroit was moored next to her sister Raleigh when the Japanese attacked on the morning of 7 December 1941.
+She would remain in operation in Alaskan waters until 1945, where she would subsequently be moved into the pacific theater, participating in the Battle of Okinawa and being present for the Japanese surrender.
+She would be sold for scrap in February of 1946.

 Built in Quincy, Massachusetts

 Detroit ordered 4 March 1917 with the contract being awarded to Bethlehem Shipbuilding Corporation's Fore River Shipyard in Quincy, Massachusetts, on 21 August 1917.
 She was laid down on 10 November 1920 and launched 29 June 1922.
 Her sponsor was Miss M. Couzens, daughter of James J. Couzens, the Mayor of Detroit, Michigan.
 Detroit was commissioned on 31 July 1923, with Captain J. Halligan, Jr. in command.

 Detroit was 550 ft long at the waterline with an overall length of 555 ft 6 in, her beam was 55 ft 4 in and a mean draft of 13 ft 6 in.
 Her standard displacement was 7050 LT and 9508 LT at full load.
 Her crew, during peace time, consisted of 29 officers and 429 enlisted men.